Race Events > Breeders’ Cup > Betting

 2022 Breeders’ Cup Betting

 Horseplayers look forward to the Breeders’ Cup World Championships every year and the 2018 Breeders’ Cup, to be held in Louisville at Churchill Downs Nov.
 2-3, will be no different.
-The 14-race program attracts the top horses, jockeys, and trainers in the world, which makes bettors salivate at the potential wagers they can make, knowing they’re betting on the best of the best.
+The 14-race program attracts the top horses, jockeys, and trainers in the world, which makes bettors salivate at the potential wagers they can make, knowing they’re betting on the best of the best within full fields.

-Dubbed “the best bet in sports,” the Breeders’ Cup and its card featuring14 grade one races isn’t to be taken lightly.
-The two-day card is lighter on the day 1, Friday, with five Breeders’ Cup races headlining the da, and closes on day 2, Saturday, with nine Breeders’ Cup races.
+Dubbed “the best bet in sports,” the Breeders’ Cup and its card featuring 14 grade one races isn’t to be taken lightly.
+The two-day card is lighter on the day 1, Friday's Future Stars, with five Breeders’ Cup juvenile races headlining the day, and closes on day 2, Saturday, with nine Breeders’ Cup races.

 TwinSpires.com account holders can receive free Past Performances and the Insider Picks and Power Plays handicapping report when they wager on the Breeders’ Cup through TwinSpires.com.
 Sign-up is free, with no subscription fees, and the online wagering site presents the latest online technology as well as the best racing content.